As of 1st January 2022, the European Thyroid Journal

 - Word count of the full article, excluding references and figure legends

-The abstract should be a single paragraph of not more than 250 words, clearly stating the objective of the study, the methods used (where applicable), and summarising results and conclusions.
-Please divide up your abstract using the headings Objective (giving the context of the study), Design, Methods, Results and Conclusions.
+The abstract should be no more than 250 words in length.
+Please divide up your abstract using headings, e.g. Objective (giving the context of the study), Methods, Results and Conclusions.
 Avoid abbreviations and references in this section.

 The introduction should set the study in context by briefly reviewing relevant knowledge of the subject; follow this with a concise statement of the hypothesis and objectives of the study.
 The introduction should rarely exceed 3 pages of double-spaced text.